shadowlack/shadowlack-core-book/species/rapine.md

 **Rapine** \[ɹaˈpʰajn\] do not live on Ramath-lehi.
 Rapine invasions are what Pendragons refer to as "Wars", and the "Battles for Life".
 Your character may not encounter one unless it has been said that there is an invasion or you get permission from the Administration.
 A Rapine has never been sighted on Ramath-lehi — yet.

-The Rapine's only instinct is to hunt.
+> The Rapine's only instinct is to hunt.
 They feed off of any unwilling being's soul.
+Once your soul is consumed, it can never return to Fronima.
+{.is-danger}

 Roughly every seven Ramathian years, the Rapine make their way to populated worlds full of life to feed off of other life forms.
 These times are considered war to the Pendragon race as they view the Rapine as a destructive plague that must be stopped.
 A single Pendragon could easily take on several Rapine, but their murders are so populated, each Pendragon can be easily outnumbered 40 to one.
 Once a Rapine has fed on enough souls to satisfy it, it returns to its home planet to breed.